jmassardo/issues-to-totango/README.md

 This action should be used in a repository in combination with Issues, triggering from `issues` and `issue_comment` event types.

+### Initial Setup

+If you are adding this action to a repository for the first time, please follow this documentation to set up your repository.
+[Initial Setup](https://github.com/github/Totango/blob/main/How-to-Totango/Integrations%20%26%20Data/Issues%20to%20Totango%20Action.md)

 ### Migrating from v1.2 to v2.0

 If currently using v1.2 (or below), you will need to take the following steps to use v2.0: